Springer correspondence for exceptional Lie algebras and their duals in small characteristic: Preliminaries

 Now assume that $\on{char}\tk=3$ and $G$ is of type $G_2$, there are $6$ nilpotent orbits in $\Lg$ \cite{St} and $5$ nilpotent coadjoint orbits in $\Lg^*$ \cite{X1}.
 Similarly, when $\on{char}\tk=2$ and $G$ is of type $F_4$, there are $22$ nilpotent orbits in $\Lg$ \cite{S2} and $18$ nilpotent coadjoint orbits in $\Lg^*$ \cite{X1}.
 Thus in these cases there can not exist a $G$-invariant non-degenerate bilinear form on $\Lg$.
-This completes the proof of Lemma \ref{bilinear}.
+This completes the proof of Lemma \ref{bilinear}. \begin{remark} Alternatively, as pointed out by the referee, it is known that $\Lg$ and $\Lg^*$ are not isomorphic as $G$-modules in these cases.
+Then Lemma \ref{bilinear} follows. \end{remark}